microsoft/Windows-IoT-Samples/Hello Blinky/README.md

 ---
 page_type: sample
 urlFragment: hello-blinky
 languages:
   - csharp
   - cpp
 products:
-  - windows
-  - windows-iot
+  - Windows 10
-  - windows-10-iot-Enterprise
+  - Windows IoT
+  - Windows 10 IoT Enterprise
 description: A sample that shows how to make an LED attached to a GPIO pin blink on and off for Windows 10 IoT Enterprise.
 ---

 # “Hello, blinky!”

-We’ll create a simple LED blinking app and connect a LED to your Windows 10 IoT Enterprise device.
+We will create a simple LED blinking app and connect a LED to your Windows 10 IoT Enterprise device.

+>[!NOTE]
+>
-Also, be aware that the GPIO APIs are only available on Windows 10 IoT Enterprise, so this sample cannot run on your desktop.
+> GPIO APIs are not available on Desktop - this sample will be based on the UP Board.

-## Load the project in Visual Studio 2019
+## Step 1: Load the project in Visual Studio 2019

 * * *

+Open the application in Visual Studio 2019
+Set the architecture in the toolbar dropdown.
+If you’re building for the UP Board, select x64.

-## Connect the LED to your Windows IoT device
+## Step 2: Connect the LED to your Windows IoT device

 * * *